 People forget all the time.

-Passwords, grocery lists, our phone, car keys, and more.
-People forget that stuff and it has nothing to do with age.
+Passwords, grocery lists, our phone, car keys, and more—people forget things, and it often has nothing to do with age.
 That being said, there are particular causes that enhance the frequency of this.
 Excessive use of the following will further inhibit our memory and learning capabilities:

-- Lack of sleep – Quantity and quality of sleep are essential to memory.
-Most tips offered for retaining and growing memory is to get sleep.
-So it’s no surprise a lack of it will harm memory.
+Quantity and quality of sleep are essential to memory.
+Most tips offered for retaining and growing memory include getting a good night’s rest, so it’s no surprise a lack of it will harm memory.

-- Depression and stress – Depression will normally cause people to lose focus and not pay much attention.
-This state of mind eventually turns to people losing their memory.
+Depression will normally cause people to lose focus and struggle with concentration.
+This state of mind eventually turns into a loss of memory.
 Stress works in a similar fashion as we struggle to concentrate.
 We’re too tense and our mind is overstimulated.

-- Nutritional deficiency – Our brain needs certain nutrients in order to function.
-Specifically, B1 and B12 are vitamins that impact our memory.
-Lack of which will cause memory loss.
+Our brain needs certain nutrients in order to function.
+Specifically, B1 and B12 are vitamins that impact our memory, and lacking either will cause problems with memory recall.

-- Alcohol or drug use – Excessive use of either substance has been linked to brain damage which results in memory loss.
+Excessive use of either substance has been linked to brain damage, which results in memory loss.
 Smoking also falls in the same category.

-- Medication – A large number of over-the-counter medications can actually cause memory loss.
-From antidepressants and anti-anxiety medications to sleeping pills and pain medications.
+A large number of over-the-counter medications can actually cause memory loss.
+From antidepressants and anti-anxiety medications to sleeping pills and pain medications, they can all have side effects that cause you to forget things you once easily remembered.

-How to improve memory can first be as simple as avoiding these causes and considering the following:
+Learning how to improve memory recall can be as simple as avoiding these causes and considering the following:

-- Ensure you get good and the appropriate amount of sleep.
+- Ensure you get the appropriate amount of sleep.

 - Find ways to manage depression and stress.